psycopg/psycopg2/doc/src/usage.rst

 .. note::

-    Sometimes you may prefer to receive :sql:`numeric` data as `!float` insted, for performance reason or ease of manipulation: you can configure an adapter to :ref:`cast PostgreSQL numeric to Python float <faq-float>`.
+    Sometimes you may prefer to receive :sql:`numeric` data as `!float` instead, for performance reason or ease of manipulation: you can configure an adapter to :ref:`cast PostgreSQL numeric to Python float <faq-float>`.
     This of course may imply a loss of precision.